-For many companies, partners are their life blood.
+For many B2B companies, partners are their lifeblood.
 Partners drive sales and generate new opportunities, yet their needs are often overlooked.
+Companies’ B2B channel strategy suffers as a result.

-With that in mind, I want to walk through a series of questions designed to help partner-led organizations better understand the partners they have today.
+With that in mind, Cascade Insights presents a series of questions designed to help partner-led organizations better understand the partners they have today.

-1. How should you keep your partners appropriately informed?
+1. How should you keep your B2B partners appropriately informed?

 This article is based on a “B2B Market Research” podcast episode.
 If you would rather listen to the podcast episode.
 You can do so below.